reema0814/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

     ![Azure Purview connection in Azure Synapse Analytics workspace](./media/preview-updated.png)

-3. Notice the Azure Purview workspace that is already connected to the the Azure Synapse Analytics workspace.
+3. Notice the Azure Purview workspace that is already connected to the Azure Synapse Analytics workspace.

     This connection enables two categories for functionalities: